Pratesh Shirodkar

 Pratesh Shirodkar (born 19 February 1989), is an Indian footballer who plays as a midfielder for Real Kashmir in the I-League.

 Career

 Sporting Goa

 After spending his youth career with SESA Football Academy in Goa Pratesh signed for Sporting Clube de Goa of the I-League on 29 June 2012.
 Pratesh scored his first goal for the club on 28 August 2012 against ONGC in the 2012 Durand Cup.

 Mumbai City

 In July 2015 Shirodkar was drafted to play for Mumbai City FC in the 2015 Indian Super League.

 Goa

-After playing the 2015 Indian Super League season with Mumbai City, Shirodkar signed with his home state side, Goa, for the 2016 season.
+After playing the 2015 Indian Super League with Mumbai City, Shirodkar signed with his home state side, Goa, for the 2016 season.